 Generally speaking, a SOC is a centralized command unified around three key pillars: people, processes, and technology.
 As businesses adopt new technologies in pursuit of enhancing their processes and achieving critical business goals, we've seen more data, security blind spots, and vulnerabilities than ever before.
 This is prompting experts to question if this "Big Data" issue can be addressed by hiring more talent or enabling automation capability instead.

 Cybersecurity Workforce Challenges

-According to the 2021 (ISC)² Cybersecurity Workforce Study, there's a cybersecurity workforce gap of more than 2.72 million positions and experts estimate that the global cybersecurity workforce needs to grow by 65% to defend critical assets in companies effectively.
+According to the 2023 (ISC)² Cybersecurity Workforce Study, there's a global cybersecurity workforce gap of 3.4 million people and experts estimate that the global cybersecurity workforce needs to grow by 65% to defend critical assets in companies effectively.
 Despite millions of open positions currently in the cybersecurity industry, efforts to close this gap have not made any significant impact.

 To build a SOC you will typically need at least 8 security analysts.
 Ramping up a team of 8 while trying to avoid churn due to the competitive nature of the cybersecurity industry is indeed a challenge.

 Due to the rapid shift of security infrastructures, operating modes, and evolving threat actors, finding cybersecurity talent with the right knowledge and skills can be difficult.
 Moreover, if you do manage to source effective talent, your SOC will still have to come up with processes to overcome traditional SOC challenges.